Funding Rundown brings you the lowdown of all the best deals in the startup space

 The freshly raised capital will be invested in strengthening its leadership position, expanding into new languages, investing in AI capabilities, and building the largest audio creator community, the startup said.

-The platform offers 100,000+ hours of enriching long-format content, audio series, stories, novels, podcasts, and knowledge show in 8 languages.
+The platform offers 100,000+ hours of enriching long-format content, audio series, stories, novels, podcasts, and knowledge shows in 8 languages.
 It currently has over 50 million users and 3 billion+ monthly listening minutes.

 Instant live tutoring startup Filo has raised $23 million in Series A round led by Anthos Capital.
 The round also saw participation from existing investor Better Capital along with GSV, Sapling Capital, and several angel investors.